Meet Our Authors

 Dr. Curtis L. Nelson III

-Dr. Curtis L. Nelson III is the owner/CEO/clinical director, Bluegrass Counseling Associates LLC, and the author of Failure Matters (2020).
+Dr. Curtis L. Nelson III is the owner, CEO, and Clinical Director of Bluegrass Counseling Associates LLC, and the author of two books, including Failure Matters (2020).

 Dr. Curtis L. Nelson III's "Failure Matters," a memoir, is a series of movements involving a visionless youth and his family and struggles in this, "Coming of age rock bottom," period that led to enlightenment.
 Dr. Nelson reflected on his life story when he said, "I realized that without some real personal character change, I was going to be a failure and not live up to my potential.
 It was having to get into yet another fight that was symbolic of a greater point that I was not getting ahead.
 I was in a place of existence that was marred by fighting, both internally and externally.
 I was a sophomore in high school and lost.